-The heading above this paragraph is a H2 heading tag.
+The heading above this paragraph is an H2 heading tag.

-Search engines decipher the page through tags that are created, such as heading or paragraphs.
+Search engines decipher the page through tags that are created, such as a heading or a paragraph.

 Those (along with a few other tags) are how they know what is on a page and what is most important.